-Chauncey Parker serves as Executive Assistant District Attorney for Crime Prevention Strategies.
+Chauncey Parker serves as Executive Assistant District Attorney for Crime Prevention Strategies and Special Policy Advisor.
 Mr. Parker was instrumental in creating the Office’s Crime Strategies Unit and Community Partnerships Unit.
 Mr. Parker is also the Director of the New York/New Jersey High Intensity Drug Trafficking Area (HIDTA), a federally-funded program that invests in federal, state and local law enforcement partnerships designed to disrupt the market for illegal drugs.
 A veteran of more than 29 years in criminal justice, Mr. Parker began his career in the District Attorney's Office, serving for five years in the Trial Division and in the Office of the New York City Special Narcotics Prosecutor.
 Mr. Parker next served for 10 years as an Assistant U.S. Attorney for the Southern District of New York under Mary Jo White, serving in the Organized Crime Unit.
 Mr. Parker left the Southern District to serve for five years as the Director of Criminal Justice for New York State and Commissioner of the New York State Division of Criminal Justice Services under Governor George E. Pataki, where he oversaw all state criminal justice agencies, including the New York State Police, New York State Department of Correctional Services and New York State Parole.
 Mr. Parker is a member of the Board of the Police Athletic League, Harlem Day Charter School and Joyful Heart Foundation.
 He is a graduate of Rollins College and Duke University School of Law.